simonesilvestroni/m2m-website/_pages/about.md

 title: About
 date: '2022-01-14'
 last_modified_at: '2022-04-13 15:14:31'
-description: 'For two decades I’ve been working as a sound and web designer between Italy and the UK; the origin of the moniker Minutes to Midnight and other interests.'
+description: 'A sound and web designer for two decades between Italy and the UK.
+I wrote a concept album about escaping war, which brought the moniker Minutes to Midnight.'
-excerpt: 'For the last two decades I’ve been working as a sound and web designer between Italy and the UK; the origin of the moniker <em>Minutes to Midnight</em> and my other interests.'
+excerpt: 'A sound and web designer for two decades between Italy and the UK.
+I wrote a concept album about escaping war, which brought the moniker <em>Minutes to Midnight</em>.'
 permalink: '/about/'
 ---
 ## Audio and web